braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_app_group/email_settings.md

 There is no need to change the existing API request to include the address.
 Checking the box in the Braze dashboard to require BCC will set the address at the time of sending.

-![Require BCC][12]
+![][12]

 ### Custom footer

 For commercial emails, the [CAN-SPAM Act][5] requires that all commercial emails include an unsubscribe option.
 With the custom footer settings, you are able to remain CAN-SPAM compliant while also customizing your email opt-out footer.
 In order to remain compliant, you must add your custom footer to all emails sent as part of campaigns for this app group.

+![][0]

-To read more about custom footer Liquid templating, check out our documentation on [Custom footers]({{site.baseurl}}/user_guide/message_building_by_channel/email/managing_user_subscriptions/#changing-email-subscriptions).
+To learn more about custom footer Liquid templating, check out our documentation on [Custom footers]({{site.baseurl}}/user_guide/message_building_by_channel/email/managing_user_subscriptions/#changing-email-subscriptions).

-![Composing a Custom Footer for emails][0]

-Requirements:
+Note the following requirements when creating a custom footer for your email messaging:

 - Must include an unsubscribe URL and physical mailing address.
-- Custom Footers should be less than 100KB.
+- Should be less than 100KB.

 To learn more about email best practices, refer to [Managing email subscriptions][7].

 ## Custom unsubscribe page

-Within the email settings, Braze lets you set a **Custom Unsubscribe Page**.
-This page will be viewable once a user has selected Unsubscribe from the bottom of an email.
+Braze lets you set a **Custom Unsubscribe Page** with your own HTML.
+This page will be viewable once a user has selected to unsubscribe from the bottom of an email.
 This feature is great if you want your branding and message to remain consistent throughout your user lifecycle.

-![Composing a Custom Unsubscribe page for emails][3]
+![Composing a Custom Unsubscribe page for emails.][3]

-Requirements:

-- Must provide your own HTML for this feature.
-- Unsubscribe pages should be less than 750KB.
+Note that this page should be less than 750KB.

 Learn more about best practices for email list management in [Managing email subscriptions][7].

 ## Custom opt-in page

-Within the email settings, Braze lets you set a Custom Opt-In Page.
+You can create a custom opt-in page using your own HTML.
 This feature is great if you want your branding and message to remain consistent throughout your user lifecycle.

 ![Composing a Custom Opt-In page for emails][4]